shanejones/autogrammer/README.md

 # AutoGrammer

 Automatic instagram scheduling connecting Unsplash and Instagram

 You'll need the following for this

 - Unsplash API Credentials - https://unsplash.com/developers
 - Instagram API via Facebook

 Run from venv locally

-python -m venv ./venv # Create a virtual environment named venv
+``python3 -m venv .env``

-then to run it
+then to run it at future times

-source .env/bin/activate
+``source .env/bin/activate``